VTickner/100-days-of-code-python/README.md

   - Built a `Ball` class using inheritance from `Turtle`.
   - Implemented basic directional movement using `forward()` and `setheading()`.
   - Added collision detection with the top and bottom walls, and bounce logic to reverse direction.
+- **Detect paddle collisions**
+  - Ball reverses direction when close enough to a paddle and within a valid x-range.
+- **Detect when a paddle misses**
+  - If the ball goes past the x-boundaries of the game window, it resets to the centre and reverses direction.

 ### 💡 Key Learnings